ramki-pvrs/bookmyshow2/src/main/java/README.md

   - system knows my user id
   - showSeatIds, showId, userId is available from me (Client) to the backend controller logic to handle the booking request
    - what is handling the booking request means
-    - you have to check availability of those requested seats,
+    - you have to check availability of those requested seats,  (if noy throw err and exit this process)
     - calculate the amount
     - show the summary page to user
     - on confirmation, direct the user to payment gateway
     - on payment success, mark the seats booked,
     - return booking id and details to user (response object in controller will receive the return from service object)

       - from request object you get input data (one or more) - its a dto
       - on response object you set results (one or more) - its a dto